Erasmus University College

-Erasmus University College (EUC) is a public liberal arts college situated in Rotterdam, South Holland.
-It is the undergraduate honours college of the Erasmus University Rotterdam, offering it's students a BSc degree in Liberal Arts & Sciences.
+Erasmus University College (EUC) is a public liberal arts and sciences university college situated in Rotterdam, South Holland.
+It is the undergraduate honours college of the Erasmus University Rotterdam, offering its students a BSc degree in Liberal Arts & Sciences.

 History

 Erasmus University College was established in 2013 under the Erasmus School of Social & Behavioural Sciences (ESSB), which itself is a part of the Erasmus University Rotterdam (EUR).

 EUC had 85 students in its first year, however the enrolment has been increasing to reach 218 admitted students per cohort.
 The limit of 218 is due to the size of mandatory first-year housing for its students.
 However, this amount was surpassed in 2021, causing students to look for housing elsewhere.

 Academics

 Erasmus University Rotterdam awards degrees to graduates of Erasmus University College.
 The admission procedure at Erasmus University College includes interviews and motivational letters in addition to the entry criteria.
 After completing a first year of interdisciplinary coursework and academic skills known as the Academic Core, students concentrate in a major from one of its departments: Humanities, Social & Behavioural Sciences, Economics & Business, or Life Sciences.
 Students take the courses necessary for their major throughout their second and third years at EUC.

 The Student Academic Affairs Council (SAAC) and the Erasmus University College Study Association (EUCSA) are the two student-led bodies at EUC.